First Quarter 2021 Newsletter

 ITSAN’s mission is to raise awareness of Topical Steroid Withdrawal Syndrome and to support affected individuals, caregivers and healthcare providers.

-Recent achievements in TSWS recognition and Thanks to:
+Recent achievements in TSW Syndrome recognition and thanks to:

 Save the Date – ITSAN Spark Conference

 ITSAN will host a virtual patient conference on Saturday, May 15, 2021.
 Please join us for a day of support and TSW Syndrome education.

 Success stories and tips from medical providers for supporting physical and metal health during TSW Syndrome will be featured.

 Industry Collaboration & Steroid Stewardship

 ITSAN was one of five patient advocacy groups to attend the first Patient-Focused Drug Development meeting with the FDA about eczema treatments in 2019.
 The report from this meeting called More Than Skin Deep, led to an alignment of steroid stewardship missions with Allergy and Asthma Network (AAN).
 A survey was developed by ITSAN President Kathy Tullos and AAN’s State Advocacy Project Manager, Kelly Barta (currently an ITSAN board member as well) to improve research & treatment for skin issues, including safer steroid prescribing guidelines, and to inform about cumulative steroid load experienced by people in the eczema community.

 Topical Steroid Withdrawal Syndrome in the News & Community